 The real story of Jane Fonda and the Vietnam vets who hate her

-Jane Fonda is a star of stage and screen whose career began in 1960.
-She is the daughter of legendary actor and WWII Naval Officer Henry Fonda.
-Jane, now 84, is long regarded as enemy #1 among Vietnam veterans (because Ho Chi Minh is dead and even if he weren’t it would be a close vote).
+For those who may not be familiar with this bit of history, Jane Fonda is a star of stage and screen whose illustrious career began in 1960.
+She is the daughter of the legendary actor and World War II naval officer Henry Fonda.
+Jane is long regarded as public enemy number one among Vietnam veterans (because Ho Chi Minh is dead, and even if he weren’t, it would be a close vote).

-Fonda was a prominent antiwar protestor in the 70’s, focused on the rights of troops while in the military and of those who wanted to resist being drafted.
-She was primarily associated with Vietnam Veterans Against the War, to which she gave a lot of time and money.
-Fonda was no more or less a lightning rod for criticism than any other celebrity who spoke against the war during that time, but that all changed in 1972.
+Fonda was a prominent antiwar protester in the 1970s, focused on the rights of troops serving in the military and of Americans who wanted to resist being drafted.
+Primarily associated with Vietnam Veterans Against the War, to which she gave a lot of time and money, Fonda was no more or less a lightning rod for criticism than any other celebrity who spoke against the war during that time — but that all changed in 1972.

 Henry Fonda